flastar-fr/easy_console_table/README.md

 > Example : ``table.sort_table_from_key("Hello", reverse=True, key=lambda x: len(x)``

 ### TwoEntryTable
+#### Table Title :
+You can define a title for the table that is displayed at the top right corner of the table.
+For this, you need to interract with the ``title`` attribut which is a string.
+You can, as well, set this title to a multi-line title by using the ``\n`` character.

 #### Interact table :
 The table is implemented using a dictionnary and 2 lists (line names and column names).
 The keys dictionnary are a tuple of column and line and values are a single cell value.